-On Friday, Mayor Jesse Arreguín announced, to the shock of many, that Berkeley’s Second Street shelter will remain open for another month after receiving an anonymous $15,000 donation.
+On Friday, Berkeley Mayor Jesse Arreguín announced, to the shock of many, that the city’s Second Street shelter will remain open for another month after receiving an anonymous $15,000 donation.

 The shelter, which opened in December, was originally designated as a temporary winter shelter and was set to close after approximately two months.
 During a January meeting, Berkeley City Council allocated funding to keep the shelter open until April 15.
 Homeless community members had expressed anxiety over their plans after the shelter closed, according to Arreguín.